Sshanksss/Amazon-Clone/README.md

 # Amazon-Clone
-The cone of Amazon website
+The clone of Amazon website